 However, there are some projects where it is beneficial to stitch the text from the center out to each side.

 An example, of this would be a cap or the back of a jacket.
 Stitching from the center out will help to keep the push and pull of the fabric more even, instead of pushing the fabric to one side.

 In the Text FILL tab, there are options to change the type of stitches.
 You can use this for creating decorative stitches.

 Note: You can also adjust the stitch density and the stitch length in this box.
 Make sure you click APPLY after making your choices.

-Note: when you open this tab, the default underlay, for the font you have chosen, will already be checked.
+FTCU has default settings for text fonts.
+When you open this tab, you will see those default settings for the font you have chosen.
 You can make adjustments, if needed.

-- Click in the box of the type of underlay you prefer.
+- check the box of the type of underlay you prefer.

-- You can also change the underlayment DENSITY and STITCH length as well as the INSET.
+- you can also change the underlay DENSITY and STITCH length as well as the INSET.